 Interview with Kristian Sonnier, VP President of Communications & Public Relations at the New Orleans Convention & Visitors Bureau

-We caught up with Kristian Sonnier, VP President of Communications & Public Relations at the New Orleans Convention & Visitors Bureau, who will be opening the City Nation Place Americas conference on June 5th with the story of 300 years of place branding and how New Orleans’ brand strategy will capitalise on its tri-centennial.
+We caught up with Kristian Sonnier, VP President of Communications & Public Relations at the New Orleans Convention & Visitors Bureau, to understand the story of 300 years of place branding and how New Orleans’ brand strategy will capitalise on its tri-centennial.
 How does he see the connection between tourism and economic development?
 What does he think is the key to great place branding?

 CNP: If you could summarise the skills that every executive involved in place branding needs to acquire in just three words, which words would you choose?

 KS: Honesty – to be able to give an honest assessment of your destination even when the news is not good

 Collaboration – To be able to work with other organizations and interests toward a common goal that benefits the entire destination

 Attunement – To be so informed about and in harmony with your destination that you can easily distinguish what sets it apart from all others and be able to promote those things